|Centrip Editorial Board

 When you visit Osu come here to see antique kimonos!
 It is famous among locals for its collection of cheap and cute antique kimonos.
 If you've ever thought about picking up a kimono, check Komehyo first.

 Experience elegant culture — Kanazawa City (Ishikawa)

 If you find yourself wanting an elegant city walk, go to Higashichayagai.
 There you'll find fashionable cafes and shops dealing in traditional crafts, so you can eat and shop all in the same area.
-The "chaya", in the name of the town, refers to a teahouse, a place of mature tastes, where Geiko (female entertainers) perform for people with songs and dances.
+The chaya, in the name of the town, refers to a teahouse, a place of mature tastes, where Geiko (female entertainers) perform for people with songs and dances.
 To get a true feel old teahouse atmosphere, visit the teahouse called Shima.
-Enjoy the taste of Matcha green tea but please filming in the venue is highly frowned upon.
+Enjoy the taste of Matcha green tea, but please remember filming in the venue is highly frowned upon.

 Kanazawa has many sights to enjoy.
 Highlights include one of Japan's three famous gardens, Kenrokuen, Kanazawa Castle Park, Gyokuseninmaru Garden, and 21st Century Museum of Contemporary Art Kanazawa.
 Be sure to visit all of them for a real artistic experience.

 Kenrokuen is about an 8-minute walk from here.
 There are plenty of plans to choose from, including standard kimonos, classy antique kimonos and hakama styles.
 If you want to walk around comfortably, pick the Taishou kimono plan.

 Check out this Kanazawa sightseeing kimono course.
 Enjoy your trip by taking it easy in a kimono (Aya Plan), starting from ¥ 5,400.
 Plans with a professional photographer and/or an interpreter (Chinese, English) are available.
 Check their site for more detail.